Local County Vehicle Fees: Why They Vary So Much

 Why counties charge anything at all

-State governments collect the headline registration fee, but local roads, bridges, transit, and emissions programs are run at the county or municipal level.
-Most legislatures authorize counties to levy their own surcharges rather than fund every county equally from the general fund.
-The result is a two-layer pricing system: the state base fee is identical statewide, and a county line item varies by where the vehicle is garaged.
-Some states cap the county portion at a few dollars; others let counties tax the assessed value of the vehicle itself.
+The state collects the headline registration fee, but local roads, bridges, transit, and the programs that inspect tailpipes are run at the county or municipal level.
+Rather than fund every county equally out of the general fund, most legislatures let counties raise their own surcharges.
+That produces a two-layer bill: the state base fee is the same everywhere, while a county line item shifts depending on where the vehicle is garaged.
+A few states cap the county portion at a couple of dollars.
+Others let counties tax the assessed value of the car itself, which is where the totals start to diverge sharply.

 Texas: $11.50 to $31.50 county add-on